Auxilio-io/generate-a-serial-hubspot-object-number-unique-id-based-on-previous-object/README.md

 8. Select this secret in your custom coded action
 9. Select the properties "Record ID" and "Create date" as  inputs in your custom coded action
 10. Copy/paste the content of the init.js file in the code editor of your custom coded action
-11. Select outputs: {latestProjectId: number, projectNumber: number, nextAction: enumeration {options:"setProjectNumber", "retry"}}
+11. Select outputs: {latestRecordId: number, recordNumber: number, nextAction: enumeration {options:"setRecordNumber", "retry"}}
 12. Save your custom coded action
 13. Add a value equals branch action next to your custom coded action in the workflow.
 Branch on the nextAction options of your first custom coded action.
-14. In the "setProjectNumber" branch, copy projectNumber to serial_number_id
+14. In the "setRecordNumber" branch, copy recordNumber to serial_number_id
 ### OPTIONAL - If for some reason you have a long processing time and some of your record doesn't get a serial number generated you can add the following
 - In the "retry" branch, add a delay action of 5 minutes (could be less or more as needed)
 - Next to the delay action, add a 2nd custom coded action to the workflow
 - Select SERIAL_RECORD_ID_GENERATOR secret in your custom coded action
-- Select latestProjectId as an input in your custom coded action
+- Select latestRecordId as an input in your custom coded action
 - Copy/paste the content of the retry.js file in the code editor of your custom coded action
-- Select outputs: {projectNumber: number, nextAction: enumeration {options:"setProjectNumber", "retry"}}
+- Select outputs: {recordNumber: number, nextAction: enumeration {options:"setRecordNumber", "retry"}}
 - Save your 2nd custom coded action
 _ You can repeat the retry process as much as needed
 ### End of the optional steps